Nordstrom/docker-fluent-bit/README.md

 cd docker-fluent-bit
 ```

-2. Run docker compose to start the containers, wait a few minutes for
+2. Run Docker compose to start the containers:
-all the container to start and connect to each other.

 ```
 docker-compose up
 ```

-3. Use your browser to connect to kibana http://localhost:5601

-4. Send a test log that fluent-bit can pickup
+3. Wait a few moments for all the container to start and connect to each other, then send a test log that Fluent Bit will discover:

 ```
 echo "hello world" >> log/hello.log
 ```

+4. Use your browser to connect to Kibana: `http://localhost:5601`

-5. From kibana you'll need to create an index pattern for `fluent_bit*`
+5. Create an index pattern for `fluent_bit*` and visit the Discover view.

-#### Building docker images
+## building

-To update the version of fluent-bit, update the fluentbit_version
-variable in the Makefile.
+To update the version of Fluent Bit, update the `fluentbit_version` variable in the `Makefile`:

 ```
-fluentbit_version="1.0.4"
+fluentbit_version="x.x.x"
 ```

-Then build and push images:
+Build and push images:

 ```
 make build